 Alternatively, header bidding expanded the buying paths for any given impression, since publishers were able to collect bids from multiple SSPs in parallel.
-Each SSP, in turn, sends the impression to each of their DSP partners (Figure 2).
+Each SSP, in turn, sends the impression to each of their demand-side platform (DSP) partners (Figure 2).
 In a header bidding world, the average SSP and DSP are each receiving more traffic while filling smaller percentages of inventory.